The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics

 - If the person appears to be intoxicated:

-- Tell the person s/he needs to go home, and that MSC will call a cab.
+- Tell the person s/he needs to go home, and that Mat-Su College will call a cab.

 - Attempt to identify the person’s vehicle, license #, and direction of travel.